 Employee/Management Issues – The buyer will want to review some matters to understand the quality of the businesses’ management and employee base, including:

 • Information concerning any previous, pending or threatened labour issues

 • Employment and consulting agreements, and documents relating to other transactions with officers, directors, key employees, and related parties

 • Schedule of remuneration paid to officers, directors, and essential employees for the three most recent fiscal years showing payroll, bonuses, and non-cash benefits (e.g., use of cars, property, etc.)

 • Summary of employee benefits and copies of any pension, profit sharing, deferred compensation, and retirement plans

-There are a number of profitability drivers unique to childcare businesses.
-Revenues will be primarily driven by daily fees paid, the number of Licensed Places in a centre and occupancy rates.
+There are some profitability drivers unique to childcare businesses.
+Daily fees paid to the service determine the revenue, the number of Licensed Places in a centre and occupancy rates.
 The businesses profits will be most sensitive to movements in occupancy rates.
 Business expenses are predominantly composed of employee salary expenses and rental expenses.
-Rental costs are mainly fixed due to the long-term nature of the lease agreements negotiated with landlords.
+Rental costs are fixed due to the long-term nature of the lease agreements negotiated with landlords.

 Fees levied by child care centres are paid for by families and the Commonwealth Government, through its various funding initiatives (including the Child Care Rebate and Child Care Benefit) and from 2 July 2018, one new Child Care Subsidy will replace the two current child care payments.
 The industry’s ability to increase its fees is a contributing factor to year-on-year revenue growth.